 (ii) the last paragraph under the heading "3.
-Market Risk" on page 20 of the Base Prospectus is deleted and replaced with the following:
+Market Risk" on page 26 of the Base Prospectus is amended as follows:

-"The risk-weighted assets subject to this type of risk amounted to $\underbrace{1925}{20192020}$, or $\underbrace{34}{9\%}$ of the total risk-weighted assets of BNPP.";
+"The risk-weighted assets subject to this type of risk amounted to €1925 billion at 31 December 20192020, or nearly 34% of the total risk-weighted assets of BNPP.";

-(iii) the third paragraph of the risk factor entitled "3.1 BNPP may incur significant losses on its trading and investment activities due to market fluctuations and volatility." on page 21 of the Base Prospectus is deleted and replaced with the following:
+(iii) the third paragraph of the risk factor entitled "3.1 BNPP may incur significant losses on its trading and investment activities due to market fluctuations and volatility." on page 27 of the Base Prospectus is amended as follows:

-"If any of the variety of instruments and strategies that the GroupBank uses to hedge its exposure to various types of risk in its businesses is not effective, BNPP may incur losses.
+"If any of the variety of instruments and strategies that the Group uses to hedge its exposure to various types of risk in its businesses is not effective, BNPP may incur losses.
 Many of its strategies are based on historical trading patterns and correlations.
 For example, if BNPP holds a long position in an asset, it may hedge that position by taking a short position in another asset where the short position has historically moved in a direction that would offset a change in the value of the long position.
 However, the hedge may only be partial, or the strategies used may not protect against all future risks or may not be fully effective in mitigating BNPP's risk exposure in all market environments or against all types of risk in the future.
-Unexpected market developments may also reduce the effectiveness of BNPP's hedging strategies, as occurred for example in late 2018 withshown by the losses incurred by BNPP's indexequity derivatives hedging in the United Statesactivities in the first quarter of 2020, due in particular to the market environment.
+Unexpected market developments may also reduce the effectiveness of BNPP's hedging strategies, as occurred for example in late 2018 withshown by the losses incurred by BNPP's indexequity derivatives hedging in the United States activities in the first quarter of 2020, due in particular to the market environment.
 In addition, the manner in which gains and losses resulting from certain ineffective hedges are recorded may result in additional volatility in BNPP's reported earnings.";